hapax/hapax.github.io/assets/chandra.md

 Thus, our naive guess is only $30\%$ off the best known bound on the maximum mass of a neutron star!
+In the land of order-of-magnitude approximation, this is very close.

 ## 4. Conclusion <a id="sec-4" name="sec-4"></a>